 - Autonomous Systems: NASA’s Autonomous Systems (AS) project automates the operations of spacecraft, habitats and propellant loading systems.
 The next generation of these systems may well have the ability to include elements of artificial intelligence and thereby geometrically increase the number of applications.

 - Woven Composite Materials: Bally Ribbon Manufacturing in Pennsylvania was celebrated by NASA as weaving the high-performance, multidimensional, thermal protection system padding used to insulate and protect NASA’s Orion spacecraft.
 These new woven composite materials are an advanced space technology that can protect humans in the solar system and offer applications for harsh environments on Earth.

 - Dawn of In-Space Manufacturing: The Holy Grail of working in microgravity is the potential for product manufacture in the unique space environment with sufficient and profitable markets on Earth.
 ACME Advanced Materials has developed a process to manufacture large quantities of low-loss, electrically defect-free silicon carbide wafers in a microgravity environment.
 This could be the dawn of in-space manufacturing.

 INCREASE YOUR COMPETITIVE EDGE

-If your company is involved in high-strength, low-weight materials — 3D printing, robotics or precision manufacturing of any sort — SpaceCom is for you!
-At SpaceCom, you will be exposed to companies in the forefront of these capabilities and shown how many different applications exist that may be used by your company to improve profits, create new product lines and gain market share.
+If your company is involved in high-strength, low-weight materials — 3D printing, robotics or precision manufacturing of any sort — SpaceCom 2018 is for you!
+At SpaceCom, you’ll connect with professionals from companies in the forefront of these capabilities and learn how many different applications exist that may be used by your company to improve profits, create new product lines, and gain market share.

-SpaceCom 2017 is the place where advanced manufacturing can collaborate and build business!
+SpaceCom 2018 will be the place where advanced manufacturing can collaborate and build business!